 What are legumes?
 Have a look in the supermarket and you can find them in the vegetable section the canned food section, deli, and also in the frozen food section.
 They are the peas, beans, and lentils which we often call vegetables.
-However they are a little special because the seeds form in a pod and because this they are called legumes.
+However, they are a little special because the seeds form in a pod.

 Check your cupboard, fridge or freezer and you'll probably find a few of these pod bearing fruits.
-Mung beans, soybeans, peas and beans are all examples.
-No matter what part of the world you are from you probably ate these super foods without even knowing what they were.
+Mung beans, soybeans, snap peas and broad beans are all examples.
+No matter what part of the world you are from you probably ate these superfoods without even knowing what they were.
 Legumes or the dried beans (pulses) are a healthy source of protein and carbohydrates and they also happen to taste great.

 We eat their fresh pods and seeds.
 We also feed them to livestock and plant their seeds in our gardens for a stunning summer display of brightly colored flowers.

 They are an important source of protein and carbohydrates in the developing world.
 They are so important that some cultures use legumes as their main source of protein or carbohydrates.
 In this article you can learn about these amazing plants.
 You can also learn how to recognize these plants and what makes them different from other flowering plants.
 Once you have learned how to identify and why legumes are so important then discover popular peas and beans from around the world.
 When your ready head over to the full legume guide for individual information.
 It's one of the comprehensive lists of legumes on the internet.